Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 🔩 1.
 Barrel Bolt (Tower Bolt) — The Universal Standard

 The barrel bolt — also widely known as a tower bolt in the UK and Commonwealth countries — is the most common slide lock in the world.
-It earns that title through a combination of simplicity, reliability, availability, and unmatched versatility.
 The cylindrical bolt slides horizontally through a barrel guide mounted to the door face and engages a strike plate fixed to the door frame, jamb, or floor.
+Barrel bolts appear on virtually every type of door: bathrooms, garden gates, external doors, sheds, garages, and warehouses.
+Surface-mounted installation requires no specialized carpentry — a drill, screwdriver, and spirit level are all you need.

 Spec